bxparks/AceTimeClock/README.md

 public repository like GitHub because they will become public to anyone.
 Even if you delete the commit, they can be retrieved from the git history.

+The [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) counts the number of seconds from its epoch of 1900-01-01 00:00:00 UTC, using a 32-bit unsigned integer.
+Each time the 32-bit number overflows, the NTP clock enters a new era.
+The first overflow will happen just after 2036-02-07 06:28:15 UTC.
+The `NtpClock` class has been updated to handle this overflow by mapping the full 32-bit range of `acetime_t` relative to the AceTime epoch  to the full 32-bit range of the NTP seconds straddling the appropriate NTP eras.
+See the doc comments in [NtpClock.h](src/ace_time/clock/DS3231Clock.h) for more details.

 <a name="EspSntpClockClass"></a>
 ### ESP SNTP Clock Class